Updated: Jul 30

 Beating 11 Top 10 teams over two seasons, scoring 40+ points during 21 of Coach E's 31 total games (4-0 bowl record, 2 SEC titles on staff), dropping 40+ in 9 straight games at one point and 50+ in 7 further contests, the Bayou Gandalf took his chew, his water bottles and LSU's revolutionized playbook, saddled up alongside then-Passing Game Coordinator Joe Brady and "BradyBro" D.J Mangus, and began dialing away the best offensive display college football has ever seen...

-Yet after 726 points, a Heisman winning #1 overall pick, a National Championship, 95 offensive touchdowns and three 1st Round Draft picks from our 2019 G.O.A.T unit, Ensminger is still yet to receive his proper dues.
+Yet after 726 points, a Heisman winning #1 overall pick, a National Championship, 95 offensive touchdowns and three (later four) 1st Round Draft picks from our 2019 G.O.A.T unit, Ensminger is still yet to receive his proper dues.

 While the college football world massaged Joe Brady's every breath with the word "GENIUS", handing the youthful energy of Brady the coveted Broyles Award, Steve Ensminger's mild demeanor and nonexistent PR campaigns did him no favors concerning "credit" or end of season "honors"...which was exactly how he wanted it.

 "This award should say Joe Brady/Steve Ensminger,” Brady said after winning the Broyles Award, grasping the incorrect public perceptions as to who ran the 2019 offense.
 “I’m only at LSU because of Steve Ensminger.
 I’ll never forget that.”

 Joe Burrow praised "Coach E" throughout his Heisman speech, stirring up nationally televised emotions within the Bayou legend sitting before his greatest apprentice: